 Consult the reference staff in Special Collections and University Archives for preliminary checklists of this material or contact Manuscripts Curator Albert C. King.
 For selected Digital Images of the collection, go to Digital Scriptorium online.
 For illustrations and details concerning these items, see Barbara A. Shailor, "Otto Ege: His Manuscript Fragment Collection and the Opportunities Presented by Electronic Technology," Journal of the Rutgers University Libraries 60 (2003).

-The best known medieval studies portal, but a bit less well maintained now than previously
+The best known medieval studies portal, but less well maintained than previously

 NetSERF: The Internet Connection for Medieval Resources is large and growing.